Our Beginner Tool List

 2000 grit

-I will be writing a more complete ramble about burnishing in the future because it is just too complicated thing to get into here.
+I will be writing a more complete ramble about burnishing in the future because it is just too complicated thing to get into here and people tend to rip my head off when I say anything about burnishing.
 I generally use 600 grit and 1200 grit for a simple burnish, and 400, 600, 1200 for a nicer edge.
 You can choose to use less grits, but that means its that much more important you sand well and thoroughly in each grit before moving to the next.
 I would recommend against a gap larger than double (ex.
 400 straight to 1200), but also very small gaps can be redundant.
 A clean cut in your leather is also going to have a lower limit of the variation in its surface imperfections.
 This means there absolutely is a lower limit with sanding- you can use a grit coarse enough to mess up what you started with rather than start to diminish the imperfections.
 This is why the condition of your knife and how you cut the leather is so important.
 I generally don’t go below 400 grit unless there’s a problem in the edge I want to remove a lot of material quickly to fix.
+If you eventually want to go for extremely “glassy” edges, you will need much finer grits than I have listed here.
+I should add: using too coarse a grit to start is better than too fine a grit, because if it is too coarse it is redundant but too fine will not do anything to remove the surface imperfections and is therefore ineffective.
+Redundant is always better than ineffective.
+Experimentation is key.
+Lots and lots of experimentation and thorough note-taking.

 Sanding and burnishing are pretty much always a large source of frustration when you are learning.
 Getting “glassy” edges isn’t as simple as using the right materials, it’s also skill with those materials.
 Do not be discouraged when it’s not automatically perfect, because it is very complicated and difficult.
 My edges certainly aren’t perfect and I regularly experiment on how to improve them or get the same result a simpler, faster way, and it is a relatively recent development that I can stand to look at my own edges.